 - Reports: interactive figures of DNA shared with family members and genealogy

-- Privacy: only segment data is uploaded to DNA painter (not DNA raw data) which reduces privacy risks
+- Privacy: only segment data is uploaded to DNA painter (not raw data), which reduces privacy risks

-- Cost: free to use for 1 genetic profile; $30/6 months or $55/year subscriptions for bulk data import and ability to create up to 50 profiles
+- Cost: free to use for one genetic profile; $55/year subscription for bulk data import and ability to create up to 50 profiles

-- Complementary products: Nebula Genomics (the most affordable 30x Whole Genome Sequencing)
+- Complementary products: Nebula Genomics (a very affordable 30x Whole Genome Sequencing)

 DNA Painter Introduction

-This is a review of DNA Painter, a free DNA interpretation site that allows you to learn more about your family history and family tree.
-The DNA site focuses on visualization.
+DNA Painter is a free DNA interpretation and chromosome mapping site that allows you to learn more about your family history and family tree.
+The site focuses on visualization.
 It allows you to “paint” large and small segments of chromosomes that you share with your relatives and common ancestors.

 The site was created in 2017 by Jonny Perl, a web and application developer based in the United Kingdom.
-Perl created the company after taking his first DNA test.
 He wanted to make an intuitive tool that would allow for a simple interpretation of DNA results.
 The website won the grand prize in the 2018 DNA Innovation Contest hosted by Grow Utah.